hpcleuven/VscDocumentation/source/access/getting_access.rst

 #.
 Select your "home" institution from the drop-down menu and click the
    "confirm" button
 #.
 Log in using your institution login and password
-#.
-You will be asked to upload the public key you
+#. |Optional| You will be asked to upload your cryptographic public key.
+This
-   :ref:`created earlier <create key pair>`
+   key is need to access the terminal interface of VSC clusters.
+Do so if you :ref:`created a SSH key pair <create key pair>` already, otherwise it can be done at a later time.
 #.
 You will be asked for your scientific domain, please pick one from the
-   :ref:`NWO classification <list of scienfic domains>`
+   :ref:`NWO classification list <list of scienfic domains>`
 #.
-You will get an e-mail to confirm your application, click the included link
+Once your application is submitted, you will receive a confirmation e-mail.
-   to do so
+   Click the included link to do so
 #.
-After the account has been approved by the VSC, your account will be created
+At this point your account application will be reviewed by the VSC staff.
-   and you will get a confirmation e-mail
+   Once it is approved, you will be notified via e-mail

 .. warning::

-   Allow for at least half an hour for your account to be properly created after receiving the confirmation email!
+   Allow for at least half an hour for your account to be properly created after receiving the notification email about your account approval!

 .. note::